Blacklip Abalone

 More information

-Research into the stock status of abalone populations indicates that their stocks are likely made up of many small, independent populations along the southern coast of Australia.
-Regional studies suggest that some areas support healthy populations, while other areas are depleted and overfished, resulting in a patchwork of stock status.
+Research into the stock status of abalone populations indicates that they are likely made up of many small, independent populations along the southern coast of Australia.
+Regional studies suggest that some areas have healthy populations, while other areas are depleted and overfished, resulting in a patchwork of stock status.

 Many blacklip abalone stocks are declining because abalone are highly susceptible to a range of climate impacts like marine heatwaves, habitat loss and invasive species.
 These issues are likely to impact habitat in eastern areas, where loss of reef kelp forests is a concern for the rock lobster fishery.
 But climate impacts are not yet considered in fisheries management.